jubin-park/RGDirectXP/README.md

 5. Open Game.ini file, rename `Library=RGSS10XX.dll` to `Library=RGSS301.dll`, and save file.
 6. Execute Game.exe file.
 If you get a error below, read 6-1.

     6-1.
-You should install DirectX9 SDK in your computer.
+You should install DirectX9 in your computer.
 Because RGD use DirectX9 Engine.

         ---------------------------
         Game.exe - System Error